 NFL Top 50

 Myles Garrett will forever be known for striking Mason Rudolph in the head with his helmet.
 But, there’s also no denying he is one of the best defensive players in the NFL.
-Frankly, we wouldn’t be surprised if he wins Defensive Player of the Year this season.
+We told you he could win Defensive Player of the Year this season and with nine sacks, he is on his way to accomplishing it.

 45. David Bakhtiari, offensive tackle, Green Bay Packers